arjun-menon/pypage/README.md

 Installation
 ------------
 There is no automatic installation mechanism or package for *pypage* at the moment.
-In the future I might release Debian/Ubuntu package on [Launchpad](https://launchpad.net/).
+In the future I might release a Debian/Ubuntu package on [Launchpad](https://launchpad.net/).
 On POSIX systems, an easy way to use *pypage* either as a library or as a command-line tool would be to symlink to `pypage.py` on the `/usr/bin` directory (for use as a command-line tool) or on the `/usr/lib/python3/dist-packages` directory (for use as a Python3 library).

 ### Compatibility and Updates
 *pypage* has only been tested with Python 3 and most probably will not work under Python 2.x.
 To get updates automatically, you could clone this git repo and setup a cron job to `git pull` every now and then.
 Once a Debian/Ubuntu package is released, this will no longer be necessary.

 Ideas
 -----
-If you have ideas on how to improve *pypage*, please let me know.
-I am willing and interested in accepting good pull requests.
+If you have any ideas on how to improve *pypage*, please let me know.
+I am willing to accept good pull requests.
 Thanks for any ideas/improvements in advance!

 License
 -------